agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 income~~ across different countries predicts the headcount poverty rate, at any poverty line.

-**re-write Claim**: R^2 value of Aid amount vs headcount poverty rate across countries is <50%, at 1.9`$` poverty line.
+**re-write Claim**: Linear R^2 value of Aid amount vs headcount poverty rate across countries is <50%, at 1.9`$` poverty line.

+**Note**: I could have used non-linear fits and then made R^2, but as of now I don't know how to do it.

-**Example-sub**: There is not a direct graph on Our World In Data so, I will take 10 countries at random, fill out their Aid and headcount poverty rate and compute the R2 value.
+**Example-sub**: There is not a direct graph on Our World In Data so, I will take 10 countries at random, fill out their Aid and headcount poverty rate and compute the linear R2 value.

 | Country                      | Aid received per capita | Poverty headcount rate |
 |------------------------------|-------------------------|------------------------|